dokku/dokku/docs/getting-started/installation.md

 It makes a job of deploying software to the servers easy.
 You build your application from smaller elements with Docker containers, which you wire together by configuring Dokku accordingly.
-In that sense, Dokku is similar to Docker Compose, but more powerful, as it provides additional operations, depending on what you run in the container.
 If Dokku has a plugin for this service type, it can greatly enhance your workflow.
 For example, if you have a memory key-value-store in a container (Redis,